namoscato/amoscato-client/content/journal/slack-deploy-notifications.md

 When used at the beginning of a GitHub Action workflow, a single summary message surfaces the commit message and author.
 Intermediate stage completions are posted as threaded replies, only sending unexpected failures back to the main channel.
 At the conclusion of the workflow, the summary message is updated with its computed duration.
 In effect, most conventional deploys result in exactly one Slack channel notification with more useful context.

 We embrace a remote-first culture at Fieldguide, and _effective_ asynchronous communication is a key component.
 We are always looking for opportunities to optimize Slack signal-to-noise and improve developer experience.

+_If this piqued your interest, [we’re hiring](https://www.fieldguide.io/careers) across engineering, product, and design!_